remcostoeten/hono-analytics/packages/backend/DEPLOYMENT.md

 # Deployment Guide - Fly.io

-This guide walks you through deploying the Hono Analytics Backend to Fly.io.
+This guide walks you through deploying the Onolythics Backend to Fly.io.

 ## Prerequisites